sk00t3r/debian-install-ionqt/README.md

 Select option 1

+# Starting Rebase Ion-QT Wallet:

+If you need to start the ion-qt wallet.

+cd /usr/local/bin

+ion-qt&

+# Starting Rebase Ion-QT Wallet:

+If you need to stop the ion-qt wallet click the "x" or close the wallet.

 # Starting Rebase Iond Service:

 If your computer restarts or you jsut need to start the iond service.